sassbreak/sassbreak.github.io/_posts/2015-03-06-flexible-media-query-mixin.md

 ##What the Hell does 35em Look Like

-There are some pretty good arguments (<a href="http://bradfrost.com/blog/post/7-habits-of-highly-effective-media-queries/#relative">here</a> and <a href="http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/">here</a>) on why we should be using ems over pixels in our media queries but the problem is we are still seeing window size in pixels
+There are some pretty good arguments (<a href="http://bradfrost.com/blog/post/7-habits-of-highly-effective-media-queries/#relative">here</a> and <a href="http://blog.cloudfour.com/the-ems-have-it-proportional-media-queries-ftw/">here</a>) on why we should be using ems over pixels in our media queries but the problem is we are still seeing window size in pixels.

 Whether its a browser plugin, the element inspector or the new resize bubble on Codepen.io, we are constantly given window width information in pixel units.
 It is no wonder then that when we think of window size it is in pixels as well.
 When writing media queries we must do a conversion in order to use ems.
 Whether you  do the calculations in your head or you use a calculator, it is still one more action to complete.
 This adds up over the course of a project and will slow you down.